All complaints will be addressed in a confidential, courteous, and efficient manner and with respect to the complainant.

 Information regarding the Filing of Complaints:

-It is the policy of the University of North Texas Police, Parking, and Transportation Department to receive and investigate complaints concerning its employees.
+It is the policy of the University of North Texas Police Department to receive and investigate complaints concerning its employees.

 Persons desiring to make a complaint must understand the importance of submitting their complaint in writing with their signature affixed.
 The Texas Government Code, Section 614.022 (shown to the right) provides that all complaints to be considered on law enforcement officers must be in writing and signed by the person making the complaint.
 The Chief of Police has extended this requirement to complaints against all department employees.